s-hrasool/kubernetes-training/docs/part-1-docker-intro.md

-# Kubernetes 101 - Part 2: Core workloads
+# Docker 101 - Part 1: Docker introduction

 In the previous part we stood up a local Kubernetes cluster.